The ideal tech-stack for a website? There’s no such thing. Ideal things don’t exist in real life, but opinions do. And here’s mine.

 in an IDE anymore.

-So author your content using the easiest tool you can put your hands on that spits out HTML
+So author your content using the easiest tool you can put

 and JS